JGIBristol/robust-open-analysis-r/_episodes/03-RStudio.md

 > Now open that environment and click
 > on the `Value`, `melt`.
 What happens?
 > > ## Solution
-> > The code is printed in the console.
+> > The code is displayed in a new window pane.
 > {: .solution}
 {: .challenge}